CapsAdmin/NattLua/README.md

 local y = x + 1
 ```

 This code will report an error about potentially calling a nil value.
-Internally the analyzer would duplicate the scope, remove nil from the union `nil | (function(): number)` so that `obj` contains all the values that are valid in a call operation.
+Internally the analyzer would duplicate the current state, remove nil from the union `nil | (function(): number)` and continue.

 # Current status and goals